 About DWS Group

-We offer individuals and institutions access to our strong investment capabilities across all major asset classes and solutions aligned to growth trends.
+We offer individuals and institutions access to our strong investment capabilities across all major liquid and illiquid asset classes as well as solutions aligned to growth trends.
 Our diverse expertise in Active, Passive and Alternatives asset management - as well as our deep environmental, social and governance focus - complement each other when creating targeted solutions for our clients.
-Our expertise and on-the-ground-knowledge of our economists, research analysts and investment professionals are brought together in one consistent global CIO View, which guides our investment approach strategically.
+Our expertise and on-the-ground knowledge of our economists, research analysts and investment professionals are brought together in one consistent global CIO View, giving strategic guidance to our investment approach.

 This release contains forward-looking statements.
 Forward-looking statements are statements that are not historical facts; they include statements about our beliefs and expectations and the assumptions underlying them.
 These statements are based on plans, estimates and projections as they are currently available to the management of DWS Group GmbH & Co.
 KGaA.
 Forward-looking statements therefore speak only as of the date they are made, and we undertake no obligation to update publicly any of them in light of new information or future events.